Confluence: Where Leaders in International Cooperation Meet

 Welcome to the Alberta Council for Global Cooperation’s (ACGC) Confluence, Where Leaders in

-a leadership program for executive directors and senior leaders working
+International Cooperation Meet, a leadership program for executive directors and senior leaders working

 within Alberta’s international development sector.
 Confluence is designed by leaders, for leaders.
 Applications for the 2024 gathering are now closed, but stay tuned for future renditions of this program!